MuntasirNahid/Expense_Tracker/README.md

 ## 🧠 Learnings & Motivation
 This project was built as a part of my React Native learning journey.
 After transitioning from Flutter, I wanted to create something practical from scratch to strengthen my skills.
-Working on this app helped me understand key concepts like navigation, modals, state management, reusable components, and SQLite integration in a real-world context.
+Working on this app helped me understand key concepts like navigation, modals,reusable components, and SQLite integration in a real-world context.